sowgato84/sowgato-profile/README.md

 # 🌐 Cyber Education and Online Freelancing Center Tarash Website

-This is an HTML & CSS project designed by **Sowgato Kumar Bhowmik (সৌগত কুমার ভৌমিক)**, a multidisciplinary researcher and founder of the **Cyber Education and Online Freelancing Center**, located in Tarash, Sirajganj, Bangladesh.
+This is an HTML & CSS project designed by **Sowgato Kumar Bhowmik (সৌগত কুমার ভৌমিক)**, a multidisciplinary research scientist and founder of the **Cyber Education and Online Freelancing Center**, located in Tarash, Sirajganj, Bangladesh.

 ---